Furniture Row Racing: Car No. 78 history

-Furniture Row Racing made its NASCAR debut in the Busch Series at Nashville Superspeedway in 2005 with Jerry Robertson driving, starting 24th and finishing 33rd.
-Robertson ran ten races with the team in 2005, his best finish being a 22nd at California Speedway.
-The team made two NEXTEL Cup appearances as well, with Kenny Wallace debuting the team at Dover International Speedway, and Robertson running at Phoenix International Raceway.
+In 2005, the team made two NEXTEL Cup appearances with Kenny Wallace debuting the team at Dover International Speedway, and Robertson running at Phoenix International Raceway.

 Wallace was scheduled to drive the first five races in 2006, with Robertson filling out the rest of the schedule.
 At the 2006 Daytona 500, Wallace failed to put the No. 78 Furniture Row car in the field.
 Wallace qualified for the next two races, at California Speedway and Las Vegas Motor Speedway, finishing 41st and 38th, respectively.
 However, the performance of the team was not good enough to make the top 35 in points, and the team ran with various drivers for the rest of the year; Jimmy Spencer (both Pocono races) and Travis Kvapil (at road courses) also drove the car.
 FRR also teamed up with PPI Motorsports to share equipment and resources throughout the season.
 Robertson competed in select Busch Series events in 2006, his best finish being 29th.

 Wallace was hired to continue to be the full-time driver in 2007.
 He had two sixth-place starts that season, but was released in August 2007.
 After Scott Wimmer and Sterling Marlin failed to qualify in the following weeks, Joe Nemechek was named the permanent driver.
 FRR completed a three-year contract with Nemechek (2008–2010) towards the end of the season.
 Nemechek locked himself into the field with a third place qualifying run in the 2008 Daytona 500.
 At the spring Talladega race, he gave the team their first pole.
 In the fall race at that track, Nemechek gave FRR its then-best finish ever of 11th.